Underbelly series 1: Illegal distribution

 Despite the ban on broadcasting the series in Victoria, Victorians were still able to access episodes via illegal online distribution.
 The first episode was made available on torrent sites within 20 minutes of it concluding in New South Wales.
 The Nine Network reportedly obtained the IP address of the first person to upload the show, and network lawyers were considering legal action.
 The Australian Federation Against Copyright Theft (AFACT) was investigating the matter, and was expected to make a list of recommendations to Victoria Police.
 Fears of inside leaks were aroused when advance screener versions of the first eight episodes were posted online.

 Every episode of the 13-part series was soon available for download on a range of sites.
 It was reported that on mininova.org more than 3,000 users were attempting to download episode seven late on the afternoon of 27 February 2008.
 The Nine Network said it was considering legal action, and was looking into how copies got into the hands of underworld figures in Victoria, including Roberta Williams, the former wife of gangland kingpin Carl Williams.
 Unauthorised copies of the entire series were also made available to the public.
 People were offered a 4-disc DVD set for between A$10 and $80 in public places such as carparks and building sites.
 The episodes were commercial-free and came with introductory station countdowns, suggesting a major leak from inside the network's production department.

 Two network employees had been questioned by the network over the matter, but both denied distributing any copies of the series.
 Unlicensed DVDs containing the first nine episodes of Underbelly were seized in a raid by police on a business in Melbourne's western suburbs on 11 March 2008.
 The 41-year-old man arrested faced charges of copyright infringement and of breaking the court order banning broadcast of the program in Victoria.
 Along with the Underbelly DVDs, more than 7000 other unlicensed DVDs were uncovered, as well as eight printers and 70 new DVD burners.
-The group of ingringers contained several members, some of whom had been arrested for offences in the months prior.
+The group of infringers contained several members, some of whom had been arrested for offences in the months prior.